Metarealism: Literary form

-Metarealism in visual art
+In visual art

 According to Bernard De Montréal, most contemporary visual arts are involutionary art that expresses the dissimulated frustrations and struggle of the unconscious self in her search for real identity through the euphoric, sub mental symbolism of the art form an avocation of the soul that has little in common with the interdimensional identity of the self.

 Conscious or mental art "metarealism" when created by a metaconscious artist is inspired by the higher self and is a channel for the dictation of the conscious science of art, instead of being simply a lower form of self-expression, a cultural artifact of relative value.

 The mental artist has little need for unconscious expression and directs her creative "expiration" toward the exploration of higher consciousness through her art, rather than simply entertaining a fictitious role.
 Art in its astral form belongs to our kind of civilization.
 We still need its contention that there is more to reality than appears at first sight.
 Art in its higher form is therefore created by a totally new human being.